abaliga-web/SakuCheck/README.md

 # Vertex AI Studio Frontend App with Node.js Backend

-This repository contains a frontend and a Node.js backend, designed to run together.
+This repository is an advanced, expert plant pathologist at "SakuCheck" (サクチェック) AI specializing in the sub-arctic and dry-field agriculture of Hokkaido, Japan.
+It contains a frontend and a Node.js backend, designed to run together.
 The backend acts as a proxy, handling Google Cloud API calls.

 This project is intended for demonstration and prototyping purposes only.